apaluya/tc-camp-api-workshop/README.md

 - Automation server is [TravisCI](https://travis-ci.org/apaluya/tc-camp-api-workshop)
 - Artifact repository is [GitHub Releases](https://github.com/apaluya/tc-camp-api-workshop/releases)

+The build artifacts of this project are HTML slide presentations using [RevealJS](https://github.com/hakimel/reveal.js/).

 ## To build from this project locally:

 1. Clone this project.